hypirion/fairbrook/doc/TUTORIAL.md

                  (fn [new _] (time/datetime? new)) time/latest}))
 ```

-It doesn't change much, but it tells the reader that the order of the test
+It doesn't change much, but it tells the reader that the order of the tests
-functions doesn't matter.
+doesn't matter.

 The remaining ugly part is the `(fn [new _] ...)`.
 Since it is very common to do
 tests which test the different values independently and then either `or`s or